Meet the Staff

-Growing up on the near the ocean in Massachusetts and later the Blue Ridge Mountains of Virginia forged Kevin’s love of nature and the outdoors.
+Growing up near the ocean in Massachusetts and later the Blue Ridge Mountains of Virginia forged Kevin’s love of nature and the outdoors.
 The wonders of the natural world have always fascinated him.
-That’s why, after a career in IT and as an active part of my community, he was drawn to the Preserve.
-Nancy Jones’ inspirational work first to create a greenspace from scratch and then to turn it into a rich learning and research center was hard to resist.
+That’s why, after a career in IT, he was drawn to the Preserve.
+Nancy Jones’ inspirational work to create a greenspace from scratch, and then turn it into a rich learning and research center, was hard to resist.

 Project and Operations Manager

 Originally from Baltimore, MD, Brooke graduated with a B.S. in Computer Science from Georgia Tech in December of 2015.
 In her breaks between lectures, programming assignments and job searches, she was developing her true passions in extracurricular activities.
 She was the volunteer coordinator for two years in an organization called HackGT, which organizes the southeast’s largest coding competitions.
 She was also an active member on the board of the Georgia Tech Equestrian Club for three years, as well as a student assistant for the Georgia Tech Urban Honey Bee Project.